vjoel/tupelo/README.md

   There is no guarantee that `x_final == x_optimistic`.
 The block may execute more than once.

-  Take a tuple matching a template, but only if a local match exist (otherwise return nil):
+  Take a tuple matching a template, but only if a local match exists (otherwise return nil):

         take_nowait <template>